 Although no nests were identified in the project area, bald and golden eagles have moderate to high potential of occurring in the project site.
 Bald eagles have a moderate likelihood of occurrence in the project area based on field observations and due to a few factors such as the presence of water.
-During the survey effort, one bald eagle was observed outside the project area occupying a tree near the Umatilla River.
+During the survey effort, one bald eagle was observed outside the project area occupying a tree near the Umatilla

+River.
 Golden eagles have a high likelihood of using the project area as they tend to favor areas of partially or fully open country around mountains, hills or cliffs.
-The project area and along both sides of the Umatilla River.
+The project supports potential nesting habitat such as this along the small cliffs in the western portion of the project area and along both sides of the Umatilla River.
 A known golden eagle nest is documented outside the project area north of the Umatilla River, about a half mile outside the project area.